MordechaiWein/Popular-meme-app/README.md

 - The image tag’s source is set to the second input bar’s value
 - The form then resets
 - I add a click event to the div that empties out the divs inner text and erases the image from the screen

+## Credit

+Credit is due to Flatiron school for its Toy Tale lab from which I adapted their HTML form, certain CSS, and certain ideas for my project.